jarvist/HUGO-PWP/content/post/2016-07-14-Soft-Mode-Tunnelling.md

 However, there is, of course, also quantum mechanical tunnelling directly through the barrier.
-The boss ([@lonepair](https://twitter.com/lonepair)) asked me to consider whether this rate was easily calcuable, to complement the considerable soft-phonon work occuring in the group.
+The boss ([@lonepair](https://twitter.com/lonepair)) asked me to consider whether this rate was easily calculable, to complement the considerable soft-phonon work occurring in the group.

 To calculate this rate, there are a number of different approaches you could take.